colinstoutt/another-cookbook-app/README.md

 ## Future Enhancements

 Modify the model and form so the ingredients and instructions display in a list.
+Fix image rendering issues.
 A pin feature so a user can keep their favorites at the top of the list.
 Need to complete the discover page so users can find other recipes.
 Authetication.
 Maybe some branding.

 ## Wireframes
 <img src="https://user-images.githubusercontent.com/97377111/225162535-99f01fff-3216-48bd-98df-452be750e6e1.png" width="50%" height="50%" >